elirancv/PyQt6ify-Pro/README.md

     - Comprehensive logging system with output to both a file (`logs/app.log`) and the console, aiding in debugging and maintenance.
   - **Themes**:
     - PyQt6ify Pro comes with built-in theme management, allowing you to easily switch between different color schemes:
-        - **Dark Theme**: A dark-colored interface designed to reduce eye strain, featuring a deep gray background and bright text. :contentReference[oaicite:0]{index=0}.
+        - **Dark Theme**: A dark-colored interface designed to reduce eye strain, featuring a deep gray background and bright text.
-        - **Modern Light Theme**: A clean and bright theme with light gray and white tones for a modern look. :contentReference[oaicite:1]{index=1}.
+        - **Modern Light Theme**: A clean and bright theme with light gray and white tones for a modern look.
-        - **Blue Ocean Theme**: A cool, ocean-inspired theme with soft blue tones and contrasting dark text. :contentReference[oaicite:2]{index=2}.
+        - **Blue Ocean Theme**: A cool, ocean-inspired theme with soft blue tones and contrasting dark text.

-    You can switch themes through the settings menu, or apply them programmatically using the configuration provided in the `resources/styles` folder.
+    You can switch themes through the settings menu or apply them programmatically using the configuration provided in the `resources/styles` folder.

 ## Getting Started